PatrickLandin/Class-Roster/README.md

 Foundations 2 iOS Homework
 Class Roster

+Homework #5:

+Replace the UILabels with UITextFields
+When the user presses the return key, dismiss the keyboard.
+Use autolayout to layout your detail view controller so that it looks good in both portrait and landscape modes.
+Add an optional UIImage property to your Person class.

 Homework #4:

 Embed your main view controller (the one with the table view) in a navigation controller.